What is "Sustainable Fashion" ?

 with international fashion corporations greenwashing & ish.

-Starting in 2020, I have moved towards exclusively following Fibershed principles of Soil to Soil, moving towards the term "Regenerative Fashion."
+Starting in 2020, moving* towards exclusively following Fibershed principles of Soil to Soil, moving towards the term "Regenerative Fashion."

-Beginning in 2020, she has started a knitwear collection
+Beginning in 2020, she started* a knitwear collection

 (that is inherently designed zero waste due to the nature of knitting), featuring a line of locally sourced fibers, guided by Fibershed principles.

 To seek out more on what Sustainable & Regenerative Fashion is,